DefiantLabs/cosmos-tax-cli/README.md

 Watch the output for the index.

-Click the link to the web server
+Click the link to the web server, and put in your address